EllieTheYeen/ellietheyeen.github.io/_posts/2023-11-14-github-pages-mastodon-comments.md

 `https://gist.githubusercontent.com/EllieTheYeen/d83b14c225c8233e9c458f9d3889442b/raw/9e6fe722b607121523e23aca7150847170257c55/posts.csv`
 But we can correct it like this to always get the latest version
 `https://gist.githubusercontent.com/EllieTheYeen/d83b14c225c8233e9c458f9d3889442b/raw/posts.csv`
-and now we have a gist that is gradually updated and used to store publicly acessible data.
+and now we have a gist that is gradually updated and used to store publicly accessible data.

 The current content of the gist looks like the following
+`posts.csv`
 ```csv
 MastodonID,BlogSlug
 111320221128722260,2023-10-27-blog